The Glen Dash Foundation was founded in 1997. We apply remote sensing and advanced topographic survey techniques to archaeological problems.

 But field work is only a small part of what we do.
 For every month of field survey, we spend many more months in data analysis and publication.
 Our experimental archaeology program has determined that the Egyptians could have oriented their pyramids to true north with extraordinary accuracy using relatively ordinary tools.
 Our archaeological support program continues to provide training and assistance to archaeologists worldwide.

 Glen Dash founded the Dash Foundation to pursue his passion for archaeology.
 A graduate of MIT and Harvard, he began his professional career designing video games.
 He then founded three companies in the field of electromagnetic compatibility (EMC) which he subsequently sold.
 He has served as the Foundation’s Director since it was founded.
-Joan Dash holds a doctorate in Engineering Sciences from Harvard and among other things has served as the Foundation’s soil scientist.
-Rebecca Dash has been surveying with the Foundation since she was 14.

 You will find much more about us on this site including published papers, working papers and annotated photographs.
 We welcome your inquiries, questions or comments.